FlagMyLease

 2. "Tenant waives right to peaceful possession."
 The warranty of peaceful possession (Art.
 2682) is a fundamental right under the Civil Code and generally cannot be waived.

 3. "Tenant forfeits all deposit for early termination."
 The landlord has a duty to mitigate under Louisiana law.
 A blanket forfeiture without regard to whether the unit is re-rented is inconsistent with this obligation.
-For more on early termination traps, see the 7 Lease Clauses guide.
+For more on early termination traps, see the 7 common lease clauses guide.

 New Orleans: Unique Market Dynamics